Cosmic Censorship in Sgr A* and M87*: Observationally Excluding Naked Singularities: Null and Time-like Geodesics about Spherically Symmetric Naked Singularities

-By definition, for a spacetime to contain a naked singularity, timelike geodesics that connect the singularity to infinity, $i_+$, must exist.
-This does not mean that all timelike geodesics must extend from negative timelike infinity, $i_-$, to $i_+$.
-Nor does it require that timelike geodesics not become generally trapped by the singularity itself.
+By definition, for a spacetime to contain a naked singularity, time-like geodesics that connect the singularity to infinity, $i_+$, must exist.
+This does not mean that all time-like geodesics must extend from negative time-like infinity, $i_-$, to $i_+$.
+Nor does it require that time-like geodesics not become generally trapped by the singularity itself.
 In practice, however, for all stationary, spherically symmetric spacetimes with naked singularities of type P0z, P0r, or S0z, neither of these problems appear.
-Apart from a set of finely tuned cases, comprising a set of measure zero in $(e,\ell)$ (see below), generically null and timelike geodesics escape the near-singularity region in finite time.
+Apart from a set of finely tuned cases, comprising a set of measure zero in $(e,\ell)$ (see below), generically null and time-like geodesics escape the near-singularity region in finite time.
 We now turn to demonstrating and quantifying these facts.